ros-tooling/setup-ros/README.md

 ## License

-The scripts and documentation in this project are released under the [Apache 2](LICENSE).
+The scripts and documentation in this project are released under the [Apache 2](LICENSE) license.

 [ros]: https://www.ros.org/
 [ROS 2]: https://docs.ros.org/en/rolling/index.html